christophergandrud/BasicBayesianPresent/README.md

-BasicBayesianPresent
+Basic Bayesian Presention
 ====================

+Christopher Gandrud

-A short presentation created for the Inaugural Meeting of the (Hertie) Bayesian Statistics Study Group
+A short presentation created for the Inaugural Meeting of the (Hertie) Bayesian Statistics Study Group.

+To view the [DRAFT] presentation visit: <http://christophergandrud.github.io/BasicBayesianPresent>.